• Skip to primary navigation

 Notes

 Ghee: Also known as clarified butter, makes these naans taste heavenly!
-Use butter, if you are ok with it (in that case, the recipe will not be dairy-free).
+Use butter if you are ok with it (in that case, the recipe will not be lactose-free).

 Make it nut-free: Use any other plant-based milk of your choice.